JohnKSSilva/JohnKSSilva/README.md

 ### About me

-💻 I'm a fullstack developer
+💻 I'm a Fullstack Developer

 🎓 I have a degree in Information Systems